 Since its establishment in 1946, the program has flourished into a comprehensive, state-of-the-art seven-year program with an intensive curriculum encompassing every major sub-specialty ensuring that our residents receive premiere training.
 The department has cultivated a commitment to resident education through a collegial and collaborative environment between residents and faculty which leads to outstanding resident education and care for our patients.
 Through a paradigm of graduated responsibility and autonomy, residents learn the fundamentals of surgery, care of critically ill patients, and principles of neurosurgical decision-making which equips them to handle all types of cases, from simple to the complex, by their senior years of residency.

 We are proud to be part of a comprehensive health sciences center that encompasses over 300 acres with seven professional colleges and innovative research spanning all disciplines.
 Such a breadth of research opportunities allows for pioneering collaborative opportunities, and our residents are encouraged to take advantage of these.
+The undergraduate campus is only 20 miles away in Norman, OK and this offers and even greater opportunity for collaboration and innovation.
 As such, our faculty and residents are involved in a variety of research projects ranging from basic science to translation to clinical research.

-Our residents receive ample surgical experience while rotating through the Oklahoma University Medical Center, The Children’s Hospital, and the Oklahoma City Veterans Affairs Medical Center.
+Our residents receive ample surgical experience while rotating through the Oklahoma University Medical Center, The Children’s Hospital, the Oklahoma City Veterans Affairs Medical Center, and Mercy OKC.
 These cases cover brain tumors, skull base surgery, cerebrovascular disorders, neurotrauma and neurocritical care, pediatric neurological disorders, movement disorders, peripheral nerve and pain disorders, spinal disorders, and radiosurgery.
+The rotation at Mercy has become a favorite among the residents and gives them the opportunity to experience general neurosurgery in a private setting.

 Resident selection is an important part of the process and to continuing our mission.
-Due to our high clinical volume, research productivity, and breadth of didactics, the program has been granted an increase in the resident complement and accept one or two residents on alternating years.
+Due to our high clinical volume, research productivity, and breadth of didactics, we currently accept 2 residents per year.
 We are interested in recruiting talented residents who demonstrate ample intellectual capacity, high moral standards, humanistic attitudes, and scientific interests who are passionate about neurosurgery and prepared to make a serious commitment to a demanding and rewarding educational experience.
+We make an effort to seek candidates that have strong academic and scholarly interests that aspire to be the future of our field.

 Facilities Overview